 I made that point.

-There will be no winners here.
+There will be no winners.

 There can be situations where there have been proceedings before a court, the court has never heard the evidence on either side, it has made no decision, and the proceedings have been terminated on the basis of a private settlement, as happens in 90% to 95% of cases.
-They do not be heard, adjudicated on or whatever.
+They are not be heard, adjudicated on or whatever.
 Let us be clear.
 We are dealing with a proposed provision in a Bill which will say that if a case is the subject matter of proceedings, whether the proceedings went to trial, whether a court ever heard the evidence in the case, whether there was a confidential or non-confidential settlement, or whether payment was made or reinstatement was agreed, all of that is put outside the boundaries of what an Oireachtas committee can ask the chairperson to do.
-That is what that subsection says in plain black and white, and it is unambiguous.
+That is what that subsection says in plain black and white and it is unambiguous.
 It is not as if there are two views of it.
 It is clear that if the case has merely been the subject of court proceedings, that is, not a court adjudication or determination, the chairperson may not be required to give an account under the rubric of general administration of the office, which is a serious matter.

 This duty to appear before an Oireachtas committee is confined to the chairperson.
 What happens if the chairperson has resigned or is not in office?
 Under my reading of the legislation, the Minister is then obliged to appoint a lay person to be chairperson of the commission, and that must go through the public appointments procedure.
-As I see it, there is no provision for a vice-chairperson or somebody else to act as chairperson in the absence of the chair.
+As I see it, there is no provision for a vice chairperson or somebody else to act as chairperson in the absence of the chair.
 Section 15(3) states:

 At a meeting of the Commission—

 (a) the chairperson shall, if present, be the chairperson of the meeting, or